Plant breeding: History

 Plant breeding started with sedentary agriculture and particularly the domestication of the first agricultural plants, a practice which is estimated to date back 9,000 to 11,000 years.
 Initially early farmers simply selected food plants with particular desirable characteristics, and employed these as progenitors for subsequent generations, resulting in an accumulation of valuable traits over time.

 Grafting technology had been practiced in China before 2000 BCE.

 By 500 BCE grafting was well established and practiced.

 Gregor Mendel (1822–84) is considered the "father of genetics".
 His experiments with plant hybridization led to his establishing laws of inheritance.
 Genetics stimulated research to improve crop production through plant breeding.

+Selective breeding played a crucial role in the Green Revolution of the 20th century.

 Modern plant breeding is applied genetics, but its scientific basis is broader, covering molecular biology, cytology, systematics, physiology, pathology, entomology, chemistry, and statistics (biometrics).
 It has also developed its own technology.

 Classical plant breeding

 One major technique of plant breeding is selection, the process of selectively propagating plants with desirable characteristics and eliminating or "culling" those with less desirable characteristics.

 Another technique is the deliberate interbreeding (crossing) of closely or distantly related individuals to produce new crop varieties or lines with desirable properties.
 Plants are crossbred to introduce traits/genes from one variety or line into a new genetic background.
 For example, a mildew-resistant pea may be crossed with a high-yielding but susceptible pea, the goal of the cross being to introduce mildew resistance without losing the high-yield characteristics.
 Progeny from the cross would then be crossed with the high-yielding parent to ensure that the progeny were most like the high-yielding parent, (backcrossing).
 The progeny from that cross would then be tested for yield (selection, as described above) and mildew resistance and high-yielding resistant plants would be further developed.
 Plants may also be crossed with themselves to produce inbred varieties for breeding.
 Pollinators may be excluded through the use of pollination bags.

 Classical breeding relies largely on homologous recombination between chromosomes to generate genetic diversity.
 The classical plant breeder may also make use of a number of in vitro techniques such as protoplast fusion, embryo rescue or mutagenesis (see below) to generate diversity and produce hybrid plants that would not exist in nature.

 Traits that breeders have tried to incorporate into crop plants include: